Facebook iconState Transition Testing Techniques in Software Testing

 Creating a State Transition Diagram

 Transform your documented states and transitions into a visual representation.
 Using nodes (circles or rectangles) to represent states and directional arrows to show transitions creates a clear picture of system behavior.
+Understanding how a test scenario vs test case differs at this stage can also help you decide what belongs in the diagram and what should remain in detailed steps.
 This diagram becomes a powerful tool for understanding system flow and identifying potential gaps in transition coverage.

 Designing State Tables